 Layout your shells and sea glass in a pattern.
 This is where your creativity can shine.
 Make them as long or short as you wish.
-My one consideration is, that there are enough strands close together so that they hit each other in order to make the chime sound.
+You need to make sure that there are enough strands close together so that they hit each other in order to make the chime sound.

 Puncture a hole just large enough to fit the chain through, using a screwdriver and hammer.
 No drill needed.